ni/nimi-python/docs/niscope/enums.rst

-        (Default) Uses the hardware analog circuitry to implement the reference trigger.
-This option detects trigger conditions by analyzing the unprocessed analog signal.
+        use the hardware analog circuitry to implement the reference trigger.
+This option will trigger before any onboard signal processing.